 Rated for whole 90 meters (its closest rival, the 2009 Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs watch has a depth meter which is good for only 80 meters,) the new depth meter not simply measures the minimum point of your descent.
 The gauge is also capable of storing the point in its mechanical memory.

-Although the dial layout of the watch looks somewhat complicated at first sight, I must admit that display is so well-designed that getting used to it requires just a couple of minutes.
+Although the dial layout looks somewhat complicated at first sight, I must admit that the display is so well-designed that getting used to it requires just a couple of minutes.

 More than that, the chunks of information are separated with color of luminescent substance, where light green is reserved for time, blue for the 15 meter scale and decompression chronograph, and orange for the 0-90 meter scale.
 After a period of time your brain will simply filter out the unnecessary information and absorb only that, which is needed at any given moment.

-It must be noted that the new Blancpain X Fathoms is the first diving watch that uses so called “amorphous metal” for its depth gauge membrane.
-Thanks to its high elasticity, the material is highly resistant to wear and also guarantees higher precision of measurements.
+It must be noted that the new Blancpain X Fathoms is the first diving watch that uses so-called “amorphous metal” for its depth gauge membrane.
+Thanks to its high elasticity, the material is highly resistant to wear and also guarantees a higher precision of measurements.